aliumujib/Nibo/README.md

 ------
 Sample usage is available in *niboexample* directory.

-Places API requires API Key.
+Directions, Places and Maps APIs require API Key.
 Before running samples you need to create project on API console and obtain API Key from [here](https://developers.google.com/places/android/signup).
 Obtained key should used to replace string named: ```google_places_key``` in ```google_maps_api.xml``` file.